 Please note, this is a re-advertisement.
 As such candidates who previously interviewed and were unsuccessful need not re-apply.

 The successful candidate must have:

-- Hold at least a 2.1 Honours Degree (or equivalent) or higher degree in Computer Science, Software Development, Software Engineering or a closely related subject
+- Hold, or be about to obtain in July 2020, at least a 2.1 Honours Degree (or equivalent) or higher degree in Computer Science, Software Development, Software Engineering or a closely related subject

 - Completion of a substantial software development project in either university or industry